 5. Content Templates: You can create your own template or can download content plan templates from Hubspot, Semrush or other similar websites.
 It is better if you create a template of your own because it will be personalised according to your resources.

-The content map lets you plan the digital marketing efforts for your brand.
-It lets you plan for how you will distribute the right pieces of content so that the target audience gets those at the perfect time.
+The website content map lets you plan the digital marketing strategy for your brand.
+It lets you chalk out how you will distribute the right pieces of content so that the target audience gets those at the perfect time.
+It reduces the chances of mistakes in your content marketing.
+You can also periodically measure the effectiveness of your content marketing campaigns.

 FAQs About Content Map